platformsh/template-builder/templates/micronaut/files/README.md

 This project provides a starter kit for Micronaut projects hosted on Platform.sh.

-A modern, JVM-based, full-stack framework for building modular, easily testable microservice and serverless applications.
+Micronaut is a modern, JVM-based, full-stack framework for building modular, easily testable microservice and serverless applications.

 ## Services